 You've found a space zoned for your business, but before you start renovating to make it your own, find out if you need a building permit.
 Building permits are required for building, structural, electrical, HVAC, and plumbing projects.
 They help to ensure that your space is safe for your team and your customers.

 Making your business accessible not only helps your customers, it’s also federal and state law.
-The Americans with Disabilities Act (ADA) and California state requirements are in place to ensure that people with disabilities or other impairments have equal access to businesses and other public facilities.
+The Americans with Disabilities Act (ADA) and New Jersey state requirements are in place to ensure that people with disabilities or other impairments have equal access to businesses and other public facilities.
 Be sure to learn about the requirements upfront to make it easier for your customers and protect yourself from potential lawsuits.

 The Department of Environmental Protection’s Bureau of Stationary Sources is responsible for permitting stationary sources of air pollution (e.g., factories, power plants, etc.)—both old sources (those already constructed) and newer facilities—to ensure they do not adversely affect air quality in your neighborhood or anywhere in the state.
 Some businesses will require air permits for their business operations.